 Validation Framework

-In this study we follow the recommendations of Murray et al. for validating verbal autopsy diagnostic methods.
+In this study, we follow the recommendations of Murray et al. for validating verbal autopsy diagnostic methods.
 [12] For this procedure, the validation dataset is randomly divided into a train fold containing 75% of the observations and a test fold containing the remaining 25% of observations.
 This is repeated 500 times, resulting 500 test-train sets, each with a different subset of the original observations.
 For each test-train set, any given record appears in either the train set or the test set, but not both.
 The test set is then resampled to an uninformative Dirichlet distribution.
 This ensures that the cause composition of the train and test sets are uncorrelated which provides a more robust measure of performance (for example, it prevents naive prediction algorithm from guessing an accurate population level distribution without utilizing information at the individual level).
 Additionally, because the cause composition varies substantially across the 500 test-train splits, it ensures that the algorithm is tested on datasets with a wide variety of cause distributions and performance estimates are not skewed by overfitting to the most common cause in the training data.
 To assess performance at the individual level, we use the median chance-corrected concordance (CCC) across causes.
 [12] To assess performance at the population level we use chance-corrected cause-specific mortality fraction accuracy (CCCSMF).
 [19] Chance-corrected concordance for a single cause is calculated as:

 CCCj=TPjTPj+FNj-1N1-1N